haganjam/dada2-environment/README.md

 If you want to use this container, you will have to build the image on your own computer and store it your local set of docker.
 To do this, you can clone this repository, navigate to this repository and run:

-+ docker build --build-arg TARGETPLATFORM=linux/arm64 -t my-username/my-image .
++ docker build -t my-username/my-image .

 If the image is successfully built, you can spin up the container using the following: